microbiomedata/metaMAGs/docs/index.rst

 5. the path to the Metagenome Assembled Contig fasta file (FNA)
 6. the path to the Sam/Bam file from read mapping back to contigs (SAM.gz or BAM)
 7. the path to contigs functional annotation result (GFF)
-8. the path to the text file which contains mapping of headers between SAM or BAM and GFF (ID in SAM/FNA<tab>ID in GFF)
+8. the path to the text file which contains mapping of headers between SAM or BAM and GFF (ID in SAM/FNA<tab>ID in GFF).
+A two column tab-delimited file.
+When the annotation and assembly are performed using different identifiers for contigs.
+The map file is to link the gff file content and mapping result bam file content to the assembled contigs ID.
 9. the path to the database directory which includes *checkM_DB* and *GTDBTK_DB* subdirectories.
 10. (optional) scratch_dir: use --scratch_dir for gtdbtk disk swap to reduce memory usage but longer runtime